leessanghu/DDPM-with-PPO--MNIST/README.md

 | 125 | ~0.191 |
 | 100 | ~0.220 |

-The curve grows smoothly rather than showing one obvious discontinuity.
+The curve increases smoothly rather than exhibiting one obvious discontinuity.

-This suggests a process closer to:
+For this sample, the observed behavior is therefore closer to

-\[
+$$
 \text{small difference}
 \rightarrow
 \text{accumulation}